pwa-builder/manifest-previewer/README.md

     }
   }
   ```
+- `disabledPlatforms`: String indicating the platforms that shouldn't be previewed.
+The name of the platforms should be separated by white space (eg: `'iOS android'`)
+  - Default: `''`

 ## Development
 For contributing to this project, download the source code from [the repository](https://github.com/MariaSolOsso/PWABuilder-previewer), run `npm install` and then `npm start:build`.
 This will start the web dev server in your default browser.
 Your changes will be automatically reflected on the running application.